 I love a nice loaf of bread, and I bet you do too.
 And my client Viola, who asked me for this recipe surely does so.
-But bread got a bad rep over the last decade, and sadly it is true that bread isn’t especially beneficial for your health.
-First of all it is easy to overconsume: good bread is really tasty, not very satieting and very calorie dense.
+Bread got a bad rep over the last decade, because it is easy to overconsume: good bread is really tasty, not very satieting and quitecalorie dense.
 But that’s not a problem if you are diligent with your tracking and if you have an overall healthy lifestyle with enough movement.
 People suffering from IBS sometimes react to several anti-nutrients found in higher dosage in wheat and other grains.
 Sourdough makes the bread more digestible and less prone to cause digestive issues because the microbiota “pre-digest” the anti-nutrients.Continue reading “Sourdough Bread”